Kinjite: Forbidden Subjects: Production

 Filming started in June 1988.
 It was one of a number of movies made in Hollywood with Japanese themes around this time, others including Collision Course and Black Rain.
 The movie was meant to be shot back to back with The Golem which was to have the same star (Bronson), producer (Kohner) and director (Thompson) as Kinjite but that film was not made.

 Bronson said the film was "a little more interesting than most I've been offered" because of its culture clash element.
 "It's from the point of view of a policeman who never read a business page in his life," Bronson said, "but he can see what's happening and he's not sure he likes it or understands it..
 I keep looking desperately for scripts that haven't been done dozens of times before.
 I think guys keep writing from what they see on TV, copying what's already there."

 The film was the ninth Bronson had made with J. Lee Thompson.
 The star preferred Thompson to Michael Winner, calling the latter "brazen when he's working in a street.
 He takes it over and he doesn't care about complaints.
 But it's tough shooting with him.
 He demands three takes of every shot and, if it's hard running or some other action, it gets to you.
 J. Lee only demands two."

 Reception

 Critical response

-The Los Angeles Times said called the movie "a pretty odd, murky stew.
+The Los Angeles Times called the movie "a pretty odd, murky stew.
 If you think you might be offended by it, don't go.
 You will be.
 Thompson has always had an evil sense of humor, and the movie repeatedly crosses the line between dramatizing a situation and exploiting it, exposing racism or moral rot and almost indulging in it.
 But the disturbance you feel in watching "Kinjite" doesn't just come because it has a sordid subject, some bad scenes or a heavy cargo of shock and sleaze, but because it leaves us, much of the time, with no moral anchor."